What is Hodgkin lymphoma?

 - lymphocytes - white blood cells that fight infection and disease.

 - lymph nodes - bean-shaped organs, found in the underarm, groin, neck, chest, abdomen, and other parts of the body, that act as filters for the lymph fluid as it circulates through the body.

-Hodgkin lymphoma causes the cells in the lymphatic system to abnormally reproduce, eventually making the body less able to fight infection and causing the lymph nodes to swell.
+Hodgkin lymphoma causes the cells in the lymphatic system to abnormally reproduce, eventually making the body less able to fight infection and causing swelling in the lymph nodes.
 Hodgkin lymphoma cells can also spread (metastasize) to other organs and tissue.
 It is a rare disease, accounting for about 4 percent of all cases of childhood cancer in the US.
 Hodgkin lymphoma occurs most often in people between the ages of 15 and 40, and in people over age 55.
 About 10 percent to 15 percent of cases are found in children and teenagers.
 The disease, for unknown reasons, affects males more often than females.

 What causes Hodgkin lymphoma?

 The specific cause of Hodgkin lymphoma is unknown.
 It is possible that a genetic predisposition and exposure to viral infections may increase the risk for developing Hodgkin lymphoma.
 There is a slightly increased chance for Hodgkin lymphoma to occur in siblings of patients.

 There has been much investigation into the association of the Epstein-Barr virus (EBV), which causes the infection mononucleosis.
 This virus has been correlated with a greater incidence of children diagnosed with Hodgkin lymphoma, although the direct link is unknown.

 There are many individuals, however, who have infections related to EBV that do not develop Hodgkin disease.